 Mineral Wool Sheets

-They cost over $ 100 for 32 square feet, making them the most expensive method among the three.
+They cost over $100 for 32 square feet, the most expensive of the three.

 The material is absorbent and soaks up moisture quickly.